jxxcarlson/MiniLatexTechOverview/README.md

 1. a subset of LaTeX

-2. a program that parses LaTeX and renders it to HTML
+2. a program that parses MiniLatex and renders it to HTML